 Caffeine is a drug, too.
 In fact, it’s the worlds’ most-popular psychoactive drug.
 But just as with all other drugs, not everyone reacts to caffeine in quite the same way.

-Most of us down a cup of coffee, a soda or an energy drink to get the quick boost that caffeine normally provides.
+Most of us down a cup of coffee, a soda or an energy drink to get the quick boost that caffeine usually provides.
 But for some people, caffeine actually seems to induce sluggishness, not alertness.

-Can caffeine actually make you tired?
+How can caffeine actually make you tired?
 Isn’t it a stimulant that promotes wakefulness?

 Yes, it is.
 But there are other factors that could be in play.